 This is because the typical cheating woman is driven by loneliness, usually brought about by a lack of satisfaction in her current relationship.
 This feeling of loneliness may be even worse for housewives, who tend to be alone for hours at home, only to have her husband (who may already be engaged in an affair) neglect her further when he comes home.

 This is why more husbands feel the urge to hire professionals to investigate their spouse.
 They begin to feel that they are losing their emotional connection with their wives, and want to find out who is causing the rift.
-On the other hand, while women may still choose to hire private investigators, finding proof of their husband’s infidelity may be as easy as snooping through text messages or emails.
-Men tend to have a more egocentric take in approaching infidelity and thus take bolder, even careless, actions when they do cheat.
+On the other hand, while women may still choose to hire private investigators, finding the initial proof of their husband’s infidelity may be as easy as snooping through text messages or emails.
+Darrin Giglio, Manhasset NY private investigator, says that men tend to have a more egocentric take in approaching infidelity and thus take bolder, even careless, actions when they do cheat.

 Women Invest in a Relationship